Dubbed the Snow Leopard release, iOS 12 focuses on performance and squashing bugs among other features. The current public version is iOS 12.2

 - Here are all of the devices that will support iOS 12

 - Apple announces third-party map support for CarPlay, improvements to Stocks, Books, more

 - Apple unveils new Do Not Disturb at Bedtime, grouped notifications, and Screen Time feature

 - iOS 12 includes new Animoji characters, ‘Memoji’ avatar design feature

-Apple has reportedly shelved may major features that was originally slated for iOS 12, such as a redesigned Home screen for the iPhone X, and major updates to Mail.
-Instead, iOS 12 will feature augmented reality improvements, health features and improved parental controls.
+Apple has reportedly shelved may major features that was originally slated for this release, such as a redesigned Home screen for the iPhone X, and major updates to Mail.
+Instead, the update will feature augmented reality improvements, health features and improved parental controls.